Flags and banners

 During Losar, the Tibetan New Year, the Bodhnath Stupa in Kathmandu, Nepal, is decorated with countless prayer flags.
 (Photos copyright © by Kaj Halberg)

-National flags are usually rectangular, with a few exceptions (Nepal and Switzerland).
+National flags are usually rectangular, with a few exceptions (Nepal, Switzerland, and the Vatican State).

 National flags of all countries.
 (Borrowed from allwavingflags.com)